 It is not true, for example, that Apple Computer stock was worth only $28.75 per share on December 12, 1980.
 According to Dividend.com, Apple’s share price has risen 21,000% since then (as of December 1, 2014).
 With a time machine, many people would be glad to go back to that date in 1980 and buy Apple shares at twice the market’s valuation.
 That price of $28.75 was just what the market thought the stock might be worth, on that date, judging from experience with other companies that seemed similar.
 Turns out that Apple was not like other companies.
 The market on December 12, 1980 was phenomenally wrong about Apple, and so were those who trusted the market to provide accurate valuations.

 The market has long failed to provide accurate valuations on things more important than Apple stock.
 An example: environmental accounting.
 For centuries, people have been largely free to damage the natural environment as they wish.
 They built dams that destroyed ecosystems; they built factories that blackened the skies of London, and more recently of Beijing.
 These behaviors have had deep individual and societal consequences.
 But the people committing such acts have typically not been taxed or otherwise held responsible.
 In other words, market valuation — of, say, a company pouring toxic waste into a stream — has not generally taken the environmental costs into account.
-There has been a very long-term distortion of the expenses that the owners of that company would have to budget for if they were required not to behave like pigs — if the law required them, that is, to have enough basic decency to leave that stream as they found it, for the next person’s use and enjoyment (e.g., Muller et al., 2011).
+There has been a very long-term distortion of the expenses that the owners of that company would have to budget for, if they were required not to behave like pigs — if the law required them, that is, to have enough basic decency to leave that stream as they found it, for the next person’s use and enjoyment (e.g., Muller et al., 2011).